cloudwy/NLP/README.md

   1. Generating names with a character-level RNN (see Pytorch tutorials)
   2. Add more layers in one RNN
   3. Use nn.LSTM and nn.GRU
   4. Connect multiple RNNs to form a more complex RNN

+## Lesson-08

+- Review-08 -> unfinished
+  1. Transformer

+- Assignment-08
+  1. Only questions, no code exercise

+## Lesson-09

+- Assignment-09
+  1. Kaggle: What Causes Heart Disease?
+Explaining the Model